SynchronetBBS/sbbs/docs/SlyEdit_ReadMe.txt

                                   feature is disabled, quote lines will simply be trimmed to make room for the quote prefix character to be added to the front.

+useQuoteLineInitials              Whether or not to prefix quoted message lines
+                                  with the previous author's initials when
+                                  replying to a message.
+If this setting is disabled, SlyEdit will simply prefix the
+                                  quoted lines with " > ", as was done in IceEdit, DCT Edit, and other message editors of the early-mid 1990s.
+If this setting is not in the configuration file, it will be enabled by default.

 add3rdPartyStartupScript          Add a 3rd-party JavaScript script to execute
                                   (via loading) upon startup of SlyEdit.
 The